 Now let’s see how to use subito in Italian.

 We’ve said that subito in Italian is an adverb that can mean “immediately”, “right away” or “at once”, so it’s used to convey haste.
 It is perfectly interchangeable with immediatamente, which literally means immediately.
 This last adverb, however, is less common than subito.

 Unlike English, subito is most often placed immediately after a verb, not at the end of the sentence.

 Devo preparare subito i bagagli.

-I need to pack my luggage right away.
+I must pack my luggage immediately.

 (after the verb preparare)

 Note, however, that subito can also mean “quickly” when it’s used as a synonym for “soon”.

 Devo partire subito, prima ancora dell’alba.